inkstak/rspec-sidekiq_pro/README.md

 `rspec/sidekiq_pro` requires `sidekiq/testing` by default so there is no need to include it.

-It also mean that Sidekiq in set to `fake` mode by default.
+It also means that Sidekiq in set to `fake` mode by default.
 Take a look at [Sidekiq wiki](https://github.com/mperham/sidekiq/wiki/Testing) for more details.

 If you wish to start each spec without enqueued jobs or batches: